-These Tomato Pesto Caprese Skewer Bites are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy snack!
+These Tomato Pesto Caprese Skewers are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy snack!
 Mini Caprese salad skewers are easy and impressive.

-I love these tomato skewers because they are a perfect light appetizer or snack and are especially good when game watching.
-I am a big promoter of Jersey tomatoes but when they are no longer in season I go with either grape or cherry tomatoes.
+I love these Caprese salad skewers because they are a perfect easy appetizer or finger food snack.
+I am a big promoter of Jersey tomatoes during the summer months but when they are no longer in season, I go with either grape or cherry tomatoes.
 They are sweet even if I do not buy them at my local farmer's market.
-This is my "go to" winter tomato to add to salads too.
+This is my "go-to" winter tomato to add to salads too.

 While my husband and son concentrate on the football games in the fall, I watch casually but my main attention is to the food.
 Because who doesn't love food while watching football?